 Creating a will can also eliminate stress and contention between family members, who may fight over certain assets that are not accounted for if you die without a will.
 For example, daughters may fight over who gets a valued piece of jewelry, causing strife among family members.
 This can be avoided entirely by putting what you want in your will.

 Your Estate Will Be Divided Per Intestacy Laws Without a Will

 An important downside of not having a will is that your estate will be divided per intestacy laws.
 Each state sets their own laws for intestate succession, which dictate how an estate is to be divided – essentially, who gets what – when you die.
 In Alabama, for example, if you have children and a spouse, your spouse automatically inherits the first $50,000 of your estate.
 Then, the remaining balance is split 50/50 among your spouse and children.
 What’s more, if you have a spouse and living parents at the time of your death, your spouse will only inherit the first $100,000 of your estate, plus half of the remaining balance – your parents get everything else.

 The problem with this type of uniform system is that in many cases, people wish to leave more money to a particular party than the law provides for in situations where the decedent does not have a will.
 If you have a will, your property is divided per the terms of your will.

 Contact Our Law Offices To Start Creating Your Will Today

 Everyone who is over 18 years of age and is in a mentally sound state of mind has the opportunity to create a will.
 Creating a will is a wise decision, whether you have a small estate or a large one.
-At the law offices of Alsobrook & Agricola, LLC, our experienced and compassionate estate planning attorneys are ready to help you make tough decisions when it comes to creating your will.
+At the law offices of Zach Alsobrook our experienced and compassionate estate planning attorneys are ready to help you make tough decisions when it comes to creating your will.
 To schedule your free consultation, call our law offices today at 334.737.3718, or contact us online.